jameswolpe/final_project_hawkeye/updates.md

 ## March 28 end of class
 Loaded in the data and began taking notes on how it was classified, added to a plot I found online to include directional lines in red.

-## March 30
+## March 30 begining of class
 In my note book drew out all possible point combinations and wrote out their codes, discovered this will be a little more complicated as I will need to look at 3 consecutive shots in a sequence rather than just two (except on the ultimate shot and the serve) to know where the player of interest was located when the penultimate shot of interest comes.

+## March 30 end of class
+Worked on cleaning up the data and making new variables (shortened the data set to just one match for the time being to make it easier), I also finished writing up the classification of shots sections.